USask-BINFO/SV-JIM/README.md

 Once configured the pipeline can be executed similar to the usage instructions above:

  1. Run: ```snakemake --use-conda --cores <# threads>```

+Note: For additional execution stats, Snakemake supports a `--stat <statsFile>` if further execution statistics prove helpful to the user.

 ## Known issues